renesas-rz/rz_gstreamer_sample_code/11_gst-audioplayer/README.md

 }
 ```

-This function will be called when a message is received from bus.
+This function will be called when a message is received from bus.\
 If the message is GST_MESSAGE_ERROR, the application will call g_main_loop_quit() to stop loop.
 This makes g_main_loop_run() return.
-Finally, the application cleans up GSteamer objects and exits.
+Finally, the application cleans up GStreamer objects and exits.\
 If the message is GST_MESSAGE_EOS, the application will execute id_autoplay_thread thread (pthread_create) to play the next audio file (request_update_file_path) automatically.

 #### Thread handler auto_play_thread_func()